prahladyeri/curated-lists/metalist.md

 ## WebDev/PHP/Python

+- [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems.
 - [awesome-php](https://github.com/ziadoz/awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.
 - [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter/blob/master/README.md) - A list of awesome CodeIgniter core, helpers, hooks, language, libraries, third_party and other cool resources for CodeIgniter.